 - Assessing the relative impact of land-use regulations and land acquisitions on wildlife habitat in Washington State

-Sara is an interdisciplinarian working at the intersections of sustainability and social justice, with special interest in transdisciplinary, participatory, and arts-based practices.
+Sara is an environmental anthropologist and interdisciplinarian working at the intersections of sustainability and social justice, with interests in transdisciplinary, participatory, and arts-based practices.
 The bulk of her research has focused on the social and cultural aspects of environmental conflict and ecosystem recovery in the Puget Sound region.
 In the spirit of participatory and public scholarship, she worked with a theatre artist to turn her ethnographic interviews into a play.
 More recently, Sara worked on the Western Governors’ Association’s Get Out West! initiative to promote outdoor recreation, conservation, and health, and led the development of human well-being indicators at NOAA’s Northwest Fisheries Science Center.
-Sara holds a PhD in environmental anthropology from the University of Washington and a BA in biology from Swarthmore College.
+Sara holds a PhD in anthropology from the University of Washington and a BA in biology from Swarthmore College.

 - Gave the opening keynote address at the European Society for Ecological Economics in Budapest, Hungary, on “Collaborative Practices at the Science-Society Interface”

 - Completed a Theatre of the Oppressed facilitators’ training at the Mandala Center in Port Townsend, Washington